Hula hoops for children's fun and games, yesteryear and today

 A hula hoop is a large hoop that can be twirled around the waist.
 Keeping it twirling requires vigorous hip movement, hence its name from the Hula Hawaiian dance form.
 In the past children also used hula hoops to chase along the ground, keeping the hoops going with their hands or a wooden stick.
 There used to be iron hoops, too, which could be chased along the ground using an attached iron rod.
 They are sometimes included in the general term of hula hoops, but were too heavy to have been used in dance or twirled round the waist.
 This page describes both types, explains how they were used in children's play and compares them with the hoops on sale today.

-Boys and girls both used to play with hoops, but they had different types.
+Boys and girls both used to play with hoops in my childhood in the early 20th century, but they had different types.

 The boys had iron hoops.
-They would start the hoops with their hands then run with them, using a sort of large hook to keep the hoops trundling along.
-The photos show the hooks, but unfortunately none are as clear as they might be.
+They would start them rolling with their hands, then run along the street with them, using a rod loosely attached to the hoop.

 For girls there were wooden hoops in various sizes.
 We just called them hoops but I understand that their full name was hula hoops.

-The girls placed the hoops round their waists and rotate the lower parts of their bodies to keep the hoops going.
+The girls placed the hoops round their waists and rotated the lower parts of their bodies to keep the hoops going.
 The winner was the girl who kept her hoop going longest.

 The girls would also use their hands or sticks to beat the hoops along the pavement, with whoever kept the hoops going furthest being the winner.
 There was also a technique to throw the hoop forward in such a way that it rolled back to you.

 Today's hula hoops versus the old wooden hoops

 The old iron hoops have completely gone out of fashion.
 Hula hoops are still on sale, but how often have you seen a child using them?